 DTG is slow for large-scale production

 Compared to screen printing it can be a little sluggish but you have to consider the fact that with DTG you can run shorter runs and can even make money by printing just one shirt.
 But to increase production speed and quantity it is standard for t-shirt printing businesses to have multiple DTG printers.

 DTG print on polyester is not possible

 Although DTG printing is best suited for 100% cotton and blends with high cotton content, it can be printed on polyester fabric.
-White polyester garments are pretreated and printed with CMYK image; the results looks like a sublimation print.
-For color garments it’s a bit of a challenge.
+White polyester garments are pretreated and printed with CMYK image; the results look like a sublimation print.
+For color garments, it’s a bit of a challenge.
 Dye migration is a common phenomenon when polyester fabric dye is released into the ink.
-For example if you print white ink on a red shirt it will result in pink image.
+For example, if you print white ink on a red shirt it will result in a pink image.
 It can be resolved by using low-cure-temperature inks.
 With DTG, some dark-polyester products print better than others.
 Printing a dark-polyester garment requires applying a light coat of polyester pretreatment, and drying.

 DTG inks are too expensive to turn to profit

 Large online decorators, all of which use DTG technology, have basically set the prices for others to follow.
-You can put a higher price over DTG-printed garments – $20 which is now a industry standard.
-Ink costs may vary among DTG ink systems, but on an average for a light garment the cost is 50 cents and for dark garment the price is $2, which is pretty decent to make you a good money.
+You can put a higher price over DTG-printed garments – $20 which is now an industry standard.
+Ink costs may vary among DTG ink systems, but on an average, for a light garment the cost is 50 cents and for dark garment, the price is $2, which is pretty decent to make you good money.

 How Much Does DTG Printers Cost?
 A pro-DTG printer could cost up to $500,000 and the least cost being $10,000.
 However, the best printer would cost nearly $70,000 or more.